 What is a Fabric Shaver and Why Do You Need One?

 A fabric shaver, also known as a lint remover, pill remover, or defuzzer, is a small device designed to safely remove fuzz, lint, and pills from fabric surfaces.
 Pilling occurs when fibers on the surface of a fabric break and tangle together, forming small balls.
 This typically happens due to friction from wearing, washing, or general use.
+For see our fabric care recommendations on this site.

 While often associated with sweaters, pilling can affect a variety of fabrics including wool, cashmere, acrylic, fleece, cotton blends, and even upholstery on furniture.
 Left unchecked, pilling can diminish the appearance of your items, making them look worn, unkempt, and significantly older than they are.